In the quantum theory of gravityYanchilina can find an extremely simple answer to the question "What caused the Big Bang?"

 It turns out that if the gravitational potential is close to zero, then it rushes to infinity and the left part in the Heisenberg inequality.

-In other words in the absence of a gravitational potential quantum fluctuations become infinitely large,
+That is, in the absence of a gravitational potential, quantum fluctuations become infinitely large,

-which means the big Bang is inevitable with the formation of a virtual universe-anti-Universe pair.
+which means that a Big Bang (or rather a pair of Big Bangs) is inevitable with the formation of a virtual universe-anti-Universe pair.

 And after some fairly long time, the universe and the anti-Universe will have to annihilate, and then everything will repeat.